xyproto/orbiton/README.md

 | AsciiDoc  | `.adoc`          | `asciidoctor -b manpage` (writes to `out.1`)                      |
 | scdoc     | `.scd`, `.scdoc` | `scdoc` (writes to `out.1`)                                       |
 | Markdown  | `.md`            | `pandoc -N --toc -V geometry:a4paper` (writes to `$filename.pdf`) |

-If [`guessica`](https://github.com/xyproto/guessica) is installed, `PKGBUILD` files will be updated at the press of `ctrl-w`.
-The `guessica` utility tries to guess the latest project version, tag and git commit hash for a `PKGBUILD` file and may or may not succeed.

 ## Manual installation